Biology Bricks logo

 Some organs like the heart are actually a giant muscle, and are made up of muscle cells.
 Because the heart contracts with each beat, muscle cells are needed for this rhythm.

-Interesting fact: there are more than 20 different types of cells in our bodies, ranging from ones that make up our muscles and bones, to ones that fight infection, and ones we can reproduce from.
+There are more than 20 different types of cells in our bodies, ranging from ones that make up our muscles and bones, to ones that fight infection, and ones we can reproduce from.

 Fat Cells